Shipwright/daveas.github.io/_posts/2014-01-28-your-business-is-changing-why-not-your-pitch.markdown

 ---
 layout: post
-title: Never Pitch the Same Deck Twice
+title: You Business is Changing, Why Not Your Pitch?
 date: 2014-01-28
-category: archive
+category: Business
 tags:
 - Pitching
 - Startups